The Queen Victoria Building, known by locals as QVB, is a famous historical building in Sydney CBD.

-The Queen Victoria Building was originally intended to be a central marketplace, and that holds true today as the building is home to a variety of different shops.
+The Queen Victoria Building was originally intended to be a central marketplace.

 There are two clocks in the Queen Victoria Building, each of which has remarkable details missed by many visitors to the centre.

 Keep an eye out for the Royal Clock (which goes on the hour) and shows six English royalty scenes, paired with the trumpet voluntary of Jeremiah Clarke.